temk/ds/README.md

 3. each column saved in separated file, which allows efficiently add new columns and new rows as well.
 4. converters between ds format and csv.

+Supported languages:
+1. C/C++
+2. Java
+3. Matlab
+4. will added more

 ## building

  1. edit cmake.config file